-This can help avoid confusion when running multiple instances on the same server, or when moving or reinstalling the client.
+Using the --prefix switch allows you to identify individual installations.
+This can help avoid confusion when running multiple instances on the same server, or if you need to move or reinstall the client.

-The chartio_setup wizard will walk you through setting up a readonly user and connecting to Chartio.
-Then, you'll be given you a link to visit your dashboard and see some charts being automatically generated.
+The chartio_setup wizard will walk you through setting up a readonly user, connecting to Chartio, and then give you a link to visit your Dashboard and see some Charts being automatically generated.

 If your PostgreSQL database is hosted on Amazon RDS, Heroku or another hosting service that does not allow shell access to the database instances, you won't be able to use the Connection Client and will instead need to connect directly.
 If your database is on Amazon RDS, please visit the RDS setup documentation to first enable Chartio to your security group before following these steps.

 In the top navigation menu, click Settings, then select Data Sources from the dropdown.

 At the top of your data sources list, click +New Data Source.

 Choose PostgreSQL to connect your PostgreSQL database.

 You'll be redirected to a form to enter your database connection information.

 To connect to PostgreSQL, Chartio needs the following information: